-6.47.
+7.78.
 Schools and education were not discussed in detail with neighbouring authorities or prescribed bodies, although this has not been identified as a strategic, cross-boundary issue in the past.
 Discussion with Hounslow noted the opening of Turing House School on their new permanent site in Whitton in April 2022, and the impact of the new school at Kneller Hall on the road network will need to be considered as part of a future planning application.
 Richmond noted that a new secondary school is proposed on the Stag Brewery site and a new Special Educational Needs school at Barnes Hospital.
 Richmond and Kingston continue to work together on education matters under 'Achieving for Children' - the Councils' joint Children's Services department.

-6.48.
+7.79.
 There is a significant emphasis in the draft Plan on the borough's historic environment.
-The Urban Design Study (UDS) 2021 by Arup sets out the importance of the borough's local character, including the setting of the River Thames and our designated heritage assets.
+The Council commissioned Arup to undertake an Urban Design Study (UDS) to inform the new Local Plan.
+The UDS 2021 was accompanied the Draft Pre-Publication Regulation 18 version of the Local Plan.
+The final version of the UDS 2023 accompanied the Regulation 19 Local Plan.
+The UDS sets out the importance of the borough's local character, including the setting of the River Thames and our designated heritage assets.
 This was informed by a public consultation in May/June 2021, inviting comments on what is special about certain areas/places in the borough, and an analysis of the 412 responses received is set out in the UDS (Appendix F).

-- 6.49.
+- 7.80.
 In DtC discussions with Elmbridge and Spelthorne the historic environment was not discussed in detail, although this has not been identified as a strategic, cross-boundary issue in the past.
 The historic environment has been previously recognised as a strategic, cross-boundary issue with Hounslow, particularly in relation to tall buildings and the impact on views and settings of key heritage assets, especially on the Royal Botanic Gardens Kew World Heritage Site and its buffer zone, as well as Conservation Areas and river views within Richmond borough.
-Additionally, the historic environment has been previously recognised as a strategic, crossboundary issue with Kingston in relation to tall buildings in Kingston Town Centre and along the riverside and the potential impact on views and settings of heritage assets within Richmond borough.
-The policy frameworks in the relevant Local Plans enable consideration of these issues when proposals are brought forward. - 6.50.
+Additionally, the historic environment has been previously recognised as a strategic, cross-boundary issue with Kingston in relation to tall buildings in Kingston Town Centre and along the riverside and the potential impact on views and settings of heritage assets within Richmond borough.
+The policy frameworks in the relevant Local Plans enable consideration of these issues when proposals are brought forward. - 7.81.
 The GLA raised some areas where it was felt details should be set out in policy, not just supporting text such as the requirement for heritage assessments for proposals affecting Kew World Heritage Site, and the principles of London Plan Policy HC4 London View Management Framework for the strategic view King Henry VIII's Mound to St Paul's Cathedral.
-The GLA indicated that the Plan sets an approach for tall buildings with clear maximum building heights in appropriate designated areas, which appears to conform with the London Plan. - 6.51.
+The GLA indicated that the Plan sets an approach for tall buildings with clear maximum building heights in appropriate designated areas, which appears to conform with the London Plan. - 7.82.
 Historic England provided detailed comments in response to the Regulation 18 consultation, which noted that the draft Plan represents the historic environment well and considers it consistently and appropriately throughout.
 Historic England's main concerns relate to the detail associated with site allocations.
 Historic England note that site allocations do not assign densities or quantum of development and believe this would be helpful for clarification and that the findings of the UDS could be better transposed into policy objectives, particularly within the site allocation policies.